 - The New Alexandria level has jamming devices that interfere with the HUD, similar to the GRAW example above.

 - Common in the Call of Duty series.
-Close explosions will momentarily slow you down and replace your sound with ringing, flashbangs deafen you and white out your screen, stun grenades blur your vision and render you nearly unable to move, flares will burn into your vision and leave an afterimage for a few seconds...
+Close explosions will momentarily slow you down and replace your sound with ringing, flashbangs deafen you and white out your screen, stun grenades blur your vision and render you nearly unable to move, EMPs disable your HUD and other electronic equipment, flares will burn into your vision and leave an afterimage for a few seconds...

 - A case of Truth in Television in that flashbangs stimulate all photosensitive cells at once, completely disabling them so they can only transmit the last image before the flash.
 This basically creates the single persistent afterimage that most games have.

 - In Star Wars: Republic Commando, the Flashbang Grenade blinds the enemy for a few seconds, allowing you to shoot it at will.
 Of course, if you forget to turn away from the blast, you have a hard time targeting a pure white enemy on a pure white screen...

 - Scav Droids and jammers also cause static and HUD glitches whenever you're in close proximity.
 The former would also attach to your face and drill into your visor, making it hard to see until the repair-wipe thing fixed it.

 - Drink two or more alcoholic beverages in quick succession and your view will become blurry and wobbly.
 The effect clears after a few to several seconds, depending on how much you've had.

 - Walking under a water leak will cause a gush of water to momentarily run down the screen as if it were a camera.